DPDK/dpdk/doc/guides/nics/mlx5.rst

 kernel support), librte_net_mlx5 relies heavily on system calls for control operations such as querying/updating the MTU and flow control parameters.

-For security reasons and robustness, this driver only deals with virtual memory addresses.
-The way resources allocations are handled by the kernel, combined with hardware specifications that allow to handle virtual memory addresses directly, ensure that DPDK applications cannot access random physical memory (or memory that does not belong to the current process).

 This capability allows the PMD to coexist with kernel network interfaces which remain functional, although they stop receiving unicast packets as long as they share the same MAC address.